werf/werf/docs/pages_en/usage/distribute/overview.md

 As a result of running the above command, the application image will be built, followed by publishing the `example.org/bundles/mybundle:latest` bundle and the corresponding built image.

-The published bundle can then be deployed with `werf bundle apply`, linked as a dependent bundle, or deployed as a regular bundle by a third-party software.
+The published bundle can then be deployed with `werf bundle apply`, linked as a dependent bundle, or deployed as a regular bundle by third-party software.